 All I have to do is put in a DVD, grab the materials and let my son create with Ms. Volin.
 I know that he is learning important art concepts and principles while expressing himself creatively.
 He is learning to use new materials and being introduced to new skills that are age-appropriate.

 My son is growing as an artist and looks forward to his next art lesson.
 He doesn’t feel the pressure to create a perfect project and knows how to pause the DVD if he needs a little more time.
 Even better, he asks to create new projects based on the skills he is learning during his art lessons.

-With one art lesson a week he has been able to grow as an artist and has already developed a love for creating art.
+With one art lesson a week, he is growing as an artist and developing a love for art.
 I couldn’t be more thrilled to provide my learner with an art education that will allow him to appreciate art, as well as, grow in his ability to create art.

 I want to provide you and your learners with the opportunity to learn the art concepts and principles that Home Art Studio provides with a chance to WIN the Home Art Studio program!